jahnestacado/hermes-bus/README.md

    $ all callbacks finished
   ```

-We can subscribe asynchronous and synchronous events on the same event.
-All the subscribed functions that have the "__on" prefix will be executed first and then and only then, the .then() function will be executed.
-Only requirement is to invoke these events with the same number of arguments and always call the "resolve()" callback inside the asynchronous callbacks.
+We can subscribe asynchronous and synchronous events on under the same event name.
+All the subscribed functions that have the "__on" prefix will be executed first and then, and only then, the .then() function will be executed.
+Only requirement is to call these events with the same number of arguments and make sure that the "resolve()" function is invoked inside the "onDone" asynchronous callbacks.

 ## API
 ---